Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

-There are various probes of (cosmologically) small-scale structure in the spatial distribution of matter \cite{Tulin:2017ara,Drlica-Wagner:2022lbd}.
-For instance, observations of Lyman-$\alpha$ absorption due to intergalactic neutral hydrogen in the spectra of distant quasars, \ie, the Lyman-$\alpha$ forest, are compatible with an $\Lambda$CDM-like matter power spectrum at wavenumbers below $k \approx 10 a_0 h \Mpc^{-1}$ \cite{Viel:2013fqw}.
-These measurements place upper bounds on the free streaming length of dark matter, which are frequently used to constrain warm dark matter \cite{Irsic:2017ixq}, but they also lead to constraints on $m_X$ in the CGPP production scenario.
-A recent study by \rref{Garcia:2023qab} assessed the impact of Lyman-$\alpha$ observations on a theory of nonminimally-coupled scalar dark matter that is formed by CGPP during inflation and reheating; see also \cite{Haque:2021mab,Garcia:2022vwm}.
+There are various probes of cosmologically small-scale structure in the spatial distribution of matter \cite{Tulin:2017ara,Drlica-Wagner:2022lbd}.
+For instance, observations of Lyman-$\alpha$ absorption due to intergalactic neutral hydrogen in the spectra of distant quasars, \ie, the Lyman-$\alpha$ forest, are compatible with an $\Lambda$CDM-like matter power spectrum at wave numbers below $k \approx 10 a_0 h \Mpc^{-1}$ \cite{Viel:2013fqw}.
+These measurements place upper bounds on the free-streaming length of dark matter, which are frequently used to constrain warm dark matter \cite{Irsic:2017ixq}, but they also lead to constraints on $m_X$ in the CGPP production scenario.
+A recent study by \rref{Garcia:2023qab} assessed the impact of Lyman-$\alpha$ observations on a theory of nonminimally coupled scalar dark matter that is formed by CGPP during inflation and reheating; see also \rref{Haque:2021mab,Garcia:2022vwm}.
 Their parameter space constraints are reproduced here as \fref{fig:xi_dependence}.
-Observe that gravitationally produced dark matter with mass below $m_\chi \sim 10^{-12} \GeV$ (rising to $10^{-7} \GeV$ for larger nonminimal coupling $\xi$) would be in conflict with Lyman-$\alpha$ observations, and is thereby ruled out.
+Observe that gravitationally produced dark matter with a mass below $m_\chi \sim 10^{-12} \GeV$ (rising to $10^{-7} \GeV$ for larger nonminimal coupling $\xi$) would be in conflict with Lyman-$\alpha$ observations and is thereby ruled out.